adam-maj/deep-learning/README.md

 Now, they look clear in hindisght because of the series of bets OpenAI took to validate these laws, with GPT-2 and GPT-3 further validating their hypothesis.

-**Extrapolating the current scaling laws progression out accurately is challenging** - as [Zuck points out in this clip](https://www.youtube.com/watch?v=i-o5YbNfmh0), trends rarely continue predictably while progress happens for free, usually bottlenecks get hit and then it takes significant time to get past them.
+**Extrapolating out the progression of scaling laws correctly is challenging** - as [Zuck points out in this clip](https://www.youtube.com/watch?v=i-o5YbNfmh0), trends like these rarely continue until we reach the goal - we usually run into bottlenecks and then have to readjust strategy.

-In this context, the question is how far the empirical distribution of the internet dataset will take us in terms of building general intelligence - in-other words, when will we start to hit the carrying capacity on the scaling laws.
+In this context, the question is how far the empirical distribution of the internet dataset will take.
+Framed differently - how close is the empirical distribution of the internet to the true distribution of the model of reality?

+This will determine when we hit a carrying capacity on how much better our models can get by scaling parameters to train on the internet.

-**This narrative is also a particularly good indicator of how essential narratives are for fundraising.**
+**This narrative is also a good indicator of how impactful narratives are in fundraising.**

-The AGI narrative may be the most powerful narrative in history (especially while we were at the peak of the hype cycle) since it can frame things as "everything else economically valuable will be solved by this problem.")
+The AGI narrative may be the most powerful narrative in history since it can claim that "everything else economically valuable will be solved by this problem."

-Clearly, this was used effectively with the [rumored $7T OpenAI fundraising attempt](https://www.wsj.com/tech/ai/sam-altman-seeks-trillions-of-dollars-to-reshape-business-of-chips-and-ai-89ab3db0) (which was of course just a rumor, but indication of the absurdity of the narrative that people could consider that as a possibility).
+Clearly, this was used effectively with the [rumored $7T OpenAI fundraising attempt](https://www.wsj.com/tech/ai/sam-altman-seeks-trillions-of-dollars-to-reshape-business-of-chips-and-ai-89ab3db0) (which was of course just a rumor, but an indication of the power of the AGI narrative, since people believed it was a possibility).

 <br />